Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

-\emph{Discussion}---The results obtained in the above demonstrate that the KLE directly occurs as the result of nontrivial quantum geometry, particularly capturing the quantum-metric nematicity of the materials.
+\emph{Discussions.}---The results obtained in the above demonstrate that the QMNKR directly occurs as the result of nontrivial quantum geometry, particularly capturing the quantum-metric nematicity of the materials.
 It has also been demonstrated that the polarization rotation and ellipticity can arise even in nonmagnetic systems with $\mathcal{T}$ symmetry and in the absence of SOC, as the consequence of the quantum-metric nematicity.
-Besides probing the quantum-metric nematicity, an important application of the KLE is to detect the nematic transition of the system and visualization of nematic domains~\cite{Xu2022}.
-When the system is in a rotational-symmetric phase at high temperature but transitions to an anisotropic phase at low temperature, $\bar{\sigma}_{xy}$ and $\bar{\sigma}_{x^2-y^2}$ serve as an order parameter to quantify the nematic phase~\cite{SM}.
-They describe different symmetries, corresponding to different types of electric quadrupole moments, and can be selectively probed by the KLE for $\phi=0$ and $\phi=\pi/4$, respectively.
-Thus, the KLE offers a contact-free probe of the nematic order and the quantum-metric nematicity brought with it.
+Besides probing the quantum-metric nematicity, an important application of the QMNKR is to detect the nematic transition of the system and visualization of nematic domains~\cite{Xu2022}, even in atomically thin samples.
+Thus, the QMNKR offers a contact-free probe of the nematic order and the quantum-metric nematicity brought with it.

+It should be noted that angle-dependent polarization-rotation effects are often described phenomenologically in terms of birefringence or anisotropic optical response~\cite{Xu2022}.
+However, we point out that there is a quantum-metric-nematicity-induced polarization rotation even in atomically thin materials, even with $\mathcal{T}$-symmetry, beyond such phenomenological birefringence explanation.

-We thank Wenyu He, Yingming Xie, Xunjiang Luo and Xilin Feng for valuable discussions. {A.D. thanks Cheng-Cheng Liu and Shingo Yonezawa for helpful email correspondence.
-AD is supported by JSPS KAKENHI (Grant No. JP21K13880, JP23K17353, JP24H01662, JP23KK0248).} K.T.L acknowledges the support from the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. AoE/P-701/20, No. 16310520, No. 16307622, and No. 16309223.
+We thank Qian Niu, Wenyu He, Yingming Xie, Xunjiang Luo, Xilin Feng and Jinxin Hu for valuable discussions.
+A.D. thanks Cheng-Cheng Liu and Shingo Yonezawa for helpful email correspondence.
+AD is supported by JSPS KAKENHI (Grant No. JP21K13880, JP23K17353, JP24H01662, JP23KK0248).
+K. T. L. acknowledges the support of the Ministry of Science and Technology, China, The New Cornerstone Foundation, and the Hong Kong Research Grants Council through Grants No. MOST23SC01-A, No. RFS2021-6S03, No. C6053-23G, No. AoE/P-701/20, AoE/P-604/25R, No. 16309223, No. 16311424 and No. 16300325.